on this page

 - anxiety-related reactions.

-Read more about the conditions and injuries accepted under the COVID-19 vaccine claims scheme policy on the Department of Health website.
+Read more about the conditions and injuries accepted under the COVID-19 vaccine claims scheme policy on the Department of Health and Aged Care website.

-You must have been admitted to hospital as an inpatient due to COVID-19 vaccine-related harm.
+- admitted to hospital as an in-patient due to COVID-19 vaccine-related harm

-Read more about requesting a waiver in the COVID-19 vaccine claims scheme policy on the Department of Health website.
+Read more about requesting a waiver in the COVID-19 vaccine claims scheme policy on the Department of Health and Aged Care website.

 Your doctor will also need to complete the COVID-19 vaccine claims scheme medical report.
-Your doctor must answer the questions about why you weren’t admitted as an inpatient to hospital.
+Your doctor must answer the questions about why you weren’t admitted as an inpatient to hospital and give details about the outpatient treatment you received.